 This is one of my go to recipes for delicious chicken.
 We’ve been making it for years but recently discovered by way of the Six Sisters website that it’s a great freezer dish as well.
 [Read More...]

-This super easy recipe is a quick stovetop meal with just 5 ingredients.
-Creamy Balsamic Meatballs: 1 Lb cooked meatballs, homemade or purchased, 2 Tbsp butter, ¼ cup onion, chopped, 1 cup heavy cream, 2 Tbsp balsamic vinegar, Prepared egg noodles [Read More...]
+This super easy recipe is a quick stovetop meal prepared with just 5 ingredients: cooked meatballs, butter, onion, heavy cream, and balsamic vinegar.
+Serve over egg noodles and add a salad for a full meal.
+[Read More...]

 Like almost everyone else, I look for cooking inspiration on Pinterest.
 When I saw this post with the title “The Easiest Dinner Ever” with some of my favorite ingredients listed, I knew I had to try it.
 While it isn’t the prettiest meal I’ve ever made, it was delicious and couldn’t be easier.
 We will definitely have it again!
 [Read More...]

-One of the basics of Menus4Moms menus is having food prep already done before dinner time.
-One way we accomplish this is by bulk cooking meat and freezing it in meal-sized portions.
+A feature of Menus4Moms menus is having food prep already done before dinner time, and one way we accomplish this is by bulk cooking and freezing chicken in meal-sized portions.
 Here is a wonderful recipe for cooking chicken in bulk.
 Have grilled chicken for dinner the night you cook it, then chop and freeze the leftovers in dated freezer bags.
 The longer the chicken marinates in this mixture, the more flavorful it will be.
 [Read More...]